-Jack Monroe was recently awarded compensation after suing Katie Hopkins for libel, but she is not so innocent herself when it comes to tweeting defamatory and inappropriate content.
+Jack Monroe was recently awarded compensation after suing Katie Hopkins for libel, yet she herself has tweeted defamatory and inappropriate content.
 In 2009 David Cameron’s six-year-old son died, and in 2014 she tweeted:

 Because he uses stories about his dead son as misty-eyed rhetoric to legitimise selling our NHS to his friends: #CameronMustGo

-Now I’m no fan of the Conservative party or David Cameron, but this is a disgusting and cold-hearted tweet that should have been treated just as seriously as Hopkin’s pathetic online abuse.
+Now I’m no fan of the Conservative party nor David Cameron, but this should have been treated just as seriously as Hopkin’s online abuse.
 Monroe is no stranger to barraging others with hatred online so why should she be seen as the innocent party?